luinunes13/luinunes13/README.md

 I am **Luisa Nunes**,
 <br><br>
-I am a highly analytical professional, currently majoring in Science in Computing and excited to pivot my career from the Tech Industry as I am addicted to searching and studying new tech and program innovations.
+I am a highly analytical professional, I recently graduated with first class honour in Higher Diploma in Computer Science, and I am excited about the opportunity to apply my skills and knowledge in a real-world setting..

 During my career as a Fashion Product Designer, I have developed advanced attention to detail and visual design skills and gained a wide range of transferable skills that are directly related to the IT Sector, including my desire to put the consumers/users first and to consider the consumer data and behavioural insight analyses to make design decisions.